- Books, Literature, and Writing»

 The A.I.'s first guess was an implosion...something very large, moving very fast,

-passing too close, and the yacht blew apart, this tied to the bounce back of the
+passing too close to the yacht; causing the yacht to blow apart.
+This tied to the bounce back of the Distress call.

 We sucked the debris into the cargo bay, with salvage on our brain.
 As usual,